 Stress Management Strategies: Ways to Unwind - Too much stress in your life causes headaches, high blood pressure, tummy aches, memory loss and all other kinds of nasty stuff.
 But, how can you tell if you are showing stress symptoms?
 Check out this video for advice on how to tell when you're stressed out and simple tips to relieve tension.

 Anxiety Coaches - Regular people who happen to have suffered from stress, anxiety, and PTSD and now coach others.
-These episodes help you overcome stress and anxiety while living a healthy lifestyle.
+This podcast series helps you overcome stress and anxiety while living a healthy lifestyle.

 Preparing to Relax - This podcast from the University of San Francisco prepares you for a short or long relaxation activity (see the next two links).
 You prepare your space, your body, and your mind to unwind and relax.